0branch/boron-library/doc/sup.md

 > **_WARNING:_** The software is currently in beta so back up your files!

-File transfer is currently limited to rsync over SSH and HTTP.
+File transfer is currently limited to rsync (local or via SSH) and HTTP.

 Installation